It's so much easier

 However, the lighting control from several reputable companies we don't deal with right now, is of good quality - once properly set up they should keep you happy.

-Using RA2 Select, you'd spend £250 on a lighting 'brain', £125 per controlled circuit, and from £80 per wall panel.
+Using RA2 Select, you'd spend £250 on the lighting 'brain', £150 for each lighting circuit, and from £100 for each wall panel.
 Nicer wallplate finishes such as glass or metal cost more.

-Rako and Lutron Homeworks are more powerful, and work with all the different lighting types.
-They are better suited to larger homes, and are more expensive.
+Rako and Lutron Homeworks are more powerful, more expensive, and work with all different types of lighting.
+They are better suited to larger or more upscale homes, or if you have bespoke requirements.

 The right system for you depends on a few things: